 There are two good ways to begin.

 One way to get started is to purchase a model rocket launch or starter set from a local store or online.
-An example is the Estes Tandem-X Launch Set pictured below.
-Like most launch sets, it includes a launch pad, launch controller, and a rocket.

 After you’ve built the rockets you’ll need to find an open place where you can safely and legally launch the rockets.
-Carefully follow the directions including with the launch set as you prepare and launch the rockets.
+Carefully follow the directions included with the launch set as you prepare and launch the rockets.

 The second way to get started is to build a rocket kit, purchase motors and recovery wadding for it, then bring them with you to a local rocketry club launch.
 You can start with a launch or starter set, but most clubs have launch pads, so you buy and build a simple kit as your first rocket.
 For your first rocket, you’ll want something easy to build.
 Look for a kit labeled “Ready-To-Fly” or “Almost Ready to Fly” if you are more interested in quickly having a rocket ready to fly than building one.
 Look for a kit labeled Skill Level 1 if you would like to gain some experience building a model rocket kit.